1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 ## Membership

 A membership is a formal link between a user and an organization.
-It determines what organizations a user belongs to and enables organization-scoped roles to take effect (such as `user-svc:org:{orgId}:user` or `user-svc:org:{orgId}:admin`).
+It determines what organizations a user belongs to and enables organization-scoped roles to take effect (such as `user-svc:org:{orgId}:user`, `user-svc:org:{orgId}:admin`, or the canonical per-member role `user-svc:org:{orgId}:{userId}`).

 Similarly how [`Enrolls`](#enrolls) add roles to users, memberships add organization roles to users.
 Memberships are created by the [`SaveMembership`](/docs/1backend-api/save-membership) endpoint.